SublimeText/InsertNums/README.md

     1.8
     2.2

 Furthermore, you can use arbitrary Python expressions to generate your numbers, e.g. for bitflags.
-An example can be found in the [Examples][#examples].
+An example can be found in the [Examples](#examples).

 See the [Advanced usage](#advaced-usage) section for information about using a specific formatting.